-The Exchange's initial listing standards for ETFs on which options may be listed and traded on BOX will apply to the Trust.
-Pursuant to Rule 5020(a), a security on which options may be listed and traded on BOX must be duly registered (with the Commission) and be an NMS stock (as defined in Rule 600 of Regulation NMS under the Securities Exchange Act of 1934, as amended (the "Act"), and be characterized by a substantial number of outstanding shares that are widely held and actively traded.8 Additionally, Rule 5020(h)(1) requires that ETFs must either (1) meet the criteria and standards set forth in Rules 5020(a) and (b),9 or (2) be available for creation or redemption each business day from or through the issuing trust, investment company, commodity pool or other entity in cash or in kind at a price related to net asset value, and the issuer is obligated to issue Exchange-Traded Fund Shares in a specified aggregate number even if some or all of the investment assets and/ or cash required to be deposited have not been received by the issuer, subject to the condition that the person obligated to deposit the investment assets has undertaken to deliver them as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the issuer of the Exchange-Traded Fund Shares, all as described in the Exchange-Traded Fund Shares' prospectus.
-The Trust satisfies Rule 5020(h)(1), as it is subject to this creation and redemption process.
+traded on a national securities exchange and defined as an NMS stock as set forth in Rule 4.3.
+See Securities Exchange Act Release No. 100661 including interests in certain specific trusts that hold financial instruments, money market instruments, precious metals (which are deemed commodities), or Bitcoin (which is another crypto currency and deemed a commodity).
+In addition, Rule 4.3, Interpretation and Policy .06 requires that Units must either (1) meet the criteria and standards set forth in Rule 4.3, Interpretation and Policy .01(a), or (2) be available for creation or redemption each business day from or through the issuer in cash or in kind at a price related to net asset value, and the issuer must be obligated to issue Units in a specified aggregate number even if some or all of the investment assets required to be deposited have not been received by the issuer, subject to the condition that the person obligated to deposit the investments has undertaken to deliver the investment assets as soon as possible and such undertaking is secured by the delivery and maintenance of collateral consisting of cash or cash equivalents satisfactory to the issuer, as provided in the respective prospectus.